 You only have to commit to 20 minutes at a time.
 Try 30 seconds of jumping jacks, jogging on the spot, squats, lunges, and push-ups with a 10-15 second pause in between.
 Watch some online videos to get some ideas, check your form and then go for the burn.

 You can do this in the privacy of your own home or garden and all you need are your trainers, some water and plenty of determination to blast the belly fat like nothing else.

 2. Eat a healthy, balanced diet

-Enjoy seasonal fruit and vegetables at the moment and make protein – poultry and fish – a mainstay of your meals.
-It keeps you feeling fuller for longer.
-Opt for eggs or omelette at breakfast time and you won’t get the mid-morning munchies.
+Enjoy seasonal fruit and vegetables and make protein – poultry and fish – a staple of your meals as they keep you feeling fuller for longer.
+Opt for eggs or an omelette at breakfast time to avoid the mid-morning munchies.